-RfPB panels will also balance the likelihood of achieving patient benefit against the cost of the proposal.
+RfPB Committees will also balance the likelihood of achieving patient benefit against the cost of the proposal.
 If the proposed study has a higher risk of failing to achieve patient benefit, or is likely to require further research beyond the end of the award to achieve patient benefit, then a lower cost would be expected if it is to offer value for money.

 RfPB encourages applications in a wide range of topics, costed appropriately to reflect the likelihood of achieving patient benefit.
 The tiers in the RfPB programme are defined as:

 Research that has a clear and close trajectory to patient benefit.
 The programme has an upper limit of £350,000 (for up to 3 years) for research costs and all applications must fall within this limit.

 Feasibility studies, along with other preparatory research towards full trials, such as pilot studies would normally be expected to cost less than £250,000.
 As described in our updated guidance on applying for feasibility studies, depending on the extent of uncertainties that such preparatory research proposes to resolve we expect that it would be priced accordingly and so we provide examples of previously funded feasibility studies awarded funding under tier 2 or tier 3.

 More upstream research with a longer pathway to patient benefit would be expected to cost less than £150,000.